sandeepkumar8713/javaapps/20_java_theory/01_intro.md

    WebEnvironment.MOCK here so that the container will operate in a **mock servlet environment**.
 3. Next, the **@TestPropertySource** annotation helps configure the locations of properties files specific to our tests.
 Note that the property file loaded with @TestPropertySource will **override the existing application.properties file**.
-4. The application-integrationtest.properties contains the details to configure the persistence storage.
+4. The application-integrationtest.properties contains the details to **configure the persistence storage**.

 ## Java Version Release dates
 Java 8  (18 Mar, 2014)